AtomScott/PySubspace/docs/_build/_sources/index.rst.txt

 - Our laboratory serves as one of the machine learning units in `the Center for Artificial Intelligence Research (C-AIR) <https://air.tsukuba.ac.jp/en/faculty/>`_.
 - Our laboratory also is involved with `the Empowerment Informatics Program for Leading Graduate Schools <http://www.emp.tsukuba.ac.jp/english/>`_.
 If you are interested in this program, please feel free to contact Prof. Fukui or Prof. Iizuka with any questions.

-**Caution**.
-This is not the official documentation, it's just an demo RTD I made to check if RTD hosting worked.
-Please see `this repo <https://github.com/ComputerVisionLaboratory/cvlab_toolbox>`_ for the latest stable stuff.

 Installation